 It could include new client wins, case studies, things you've spotted in the industry – whatever it is, always consider that the ultimate goal is to keep your business in people's minds.
 So when they do need your services, you'll be the first they call.

 A great way to jazz things up is by starting something that will make new and existing clients sit up and take notice.
 Could you launch a magazine, for example?

-Or what about an interesting personal challenge, like James Curran's Tokyo Gifathon, where James unbelievably animated a new gif every day for 30 days.
-His hard work definitely paid off, though, as it led to a wealth of new clients and a raised reputation.
+Or what about an exciting personal challenge, like James Curran's Tokyo Gifathon, where James unbelievably animated a new gif every day for 30 days.
+His hard work paid off, though, as it led to a wealth of new clients and a raised reputation.